rieckpil/progmot/content/post/writing-a-book-remotely.md

 To avoid a single point of failure within the co-author team and mix things up, we rotated the various responsibilities.

-Everyone should release a new eBook version every now and then.
+Everyone should release a new ebook version every now and then.

 We also have an "author of the week" keeping an eye on our feedback channels.
 That person also is the first responder and coordinator for GitHub issues, Slack notifications, and emails.